fossillogic/shark/README.md

 ### A Command-Line Power Utility by **Fossil Logic**

-Shark Tool is the ultimate **all-in-one file and system administration utility** for admins, developers, and power users.
-It consolidates essential file management, automation, and analysis into a single command-line interface—eliminating tool fragmentation.
-Unique commands like `grammar` for text analysis, `introspect` for file inspection, and `cryptic` for encoding/decoding provide capabilities rarely found in traditional utilities, delivering the precision and flexibility professionals demand.
+Shark Tool is the ultimate all-in-one file, system administration, and monitoring utility for administrators, developers, engineers, and power users.
+It consolidates essential file management, automation, system diagnostics, resource monitoring, and analysis into a single command-line interface—eliminating tool fragmentation and reducing operational complexity.

+Beyond traditional file operations, Shark Tool provides real-time visibility into system health, performance metrics, processes, services, storage utilization, and resource consumption, making it equally valuable for maintenance, troubleshooting, and infrastructure oversight.
+Unique commands such as grammar for text analysis, introspect for deep file inspection, and cryptic for encoding and decoding deliver capabilities rarely found in conventional utilities.
+Combined with powerful monitoring and administration features, Shark Tool offers the precision, flexibility, and observability modern professionals demand from a unified command-line environment.

 ---